 Product development teams sometimes view certifications as a one-time cost, not realizing that every entry into a new geographic region can lead to design changes to meet new certification.
 Even if you are not entering into a new region, certification bodies may change their standards that require you to re-certify products.
 Purchasing a pre-certified module can eliminate many of the headaches associated with wireless certifications for the FCC, Industry Canada (IC), and CE Mark in Europe.

-All Digi ConnectCore SOMs come with integrated pre-certified dual-band Wi-Fi 802.11 ac and Bluetooth 5.0) as well as enterprise Wi-Fi capabilities not typically supported by other SOMs, all of which are critical in certain medical and transportation applications.
+Like all Digi ConnectCore SOMs, the 8M Nano SOM platform comes with integrated pre-certified dual-band Wi-Fi 802.11 ac and Bluetooth 5 as well as enterprise Wi-Fi capabilities not typically supported by other SOMs, all of which are critical in certain medical and transportation applications.

-Additionally, Digi ConnectCore 6UL, 8X and 8M Nano development kits are designed for Digi XBee® integration.
-Digi XBee extends wireless connectivity options with a global, pre-certified family of modules spanning popular IoT protocols including 2.4 GHz mesh (Zigbee, 802.15.4, DigiMesh), long-range (868/900 MHz) and cellular (3G, LTE Cat-1, LTE-M, NB-IoT).
+Need wireless connectivity?
+Digi ConnectCore 6UL, 8X and 8M Nano development kits are designed for Digi XBee® integration.
+The Digi XBee ecosystem extends wireless connectivity options with a global, pre-certified family of modules spanning popular IoT protocols including 2.4 GHz mesh (Zigbee, 802.15.4, DigiMesh), long-range (868/900 MHz) and cellular (3G, LTE Cat-1, LTE-M, NB-IoT).
 The ConnectCore 8M Nano development kit also includes Digi XBee SDK libraries and examples for Yocto Linux to assist with integration.

 With the Digi ConnectCore line of SOMs, SBCs and dev kits, you can find the product that meets the specific requirements of your application.
-Reach out to an IoT expert today and ask about Digi ConnectCore solutions — contact us!
+Reach out to an IoT expert today and ask about Digi ConnectCore solutions or development support for your next embedded design — contact us!